MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-how-to-change-the-credentials-for-sql-server-analysis-services-account.md

 ---
-description:
+title: Change the credentials for SQL Server Analysis Services account
+description: Learn about how to change the credentials for SQL Server Analysis Services account used by Service Manager.
-manager:  cfreeman
+manager: carmonm
 ms.topic: article
 author: bandersmsft
 ms.author: banders
 ms.prod: system-center-2016
 keywords:
 ms.date: 10/12/2016
-title:  How to Change the Credentials for SQL Server Analysis Services Account ms.technology:  service-manager ms.assetid:  f8a1be01-4c9e-4e47-bd5e-d9614ec045bc
+ms.technology: service-manager
+ms.assetid: f8a1be01-4c9e-4e47-bd5e-d9614ec045bc
 ---

-# How to Change the Credentials for SQL Server Analysis Services Account
+# Change the credentials for a SQL Server Analysis Services account used by Service Manager

 >Applies To: System Center 2016 - Service Manager